FCruz27/website-draft/content/home/accomplishments.md

 headless: true

 # Order that this section appears on the page.
-weight: 40
+weight: 4

 # Note: `&shy;` is used to add a 'soft' hyphen in a long heading.
-title: 'Certificates'
+title: 'Accomplishments'
-subtitle: ''
+subtitle: 'Certificates'

 # Date format
 #   Refer to https://wowchemy.com/docs/customization/#date-format